Updated on Feb.28, 2014

 Starting Point: Rua Dias Ferreira

-So many cool choices at 9 a.m. this Carnival.
+One of the very cool choices at 11 a.m. this Carnival.
 You might know Baixo Gávea nightlife, but did you know the neighborhood had this bloco?
 The band plays a mix of samba school themes and Carnival classics.

 The bloco music is good and they have a water truck to cool you off.
 A member of the Sebastiana league, Barbas ("Beards") has some of the best Carnival in Rio's Zona Sul.